 The low FODMAP diet has proven that limiting FODMAPs is an effective and successful way to manage the symptoms of irritable bowel syndrome (IBS) and other gastrointestinal disorders.

 FODMAPs are short-chain carbohydrates that for some, are poorly absorbed in the gut and quickly fermented by gut bacteria, producing gas which causes the symptoms of IBS and other gastrointestinal problems.
 The low FODMAP diet allows sufferers to manage their symptoms through diet, heavily reducing intake of foods high in FODMAPs, and removing dependence on medications which were not always effective anyway.

-In the past we have talked about the fact that the road to recovery from gluten intolerance isn’t always easy or instantaneous.
-Some people have other dietary requirements they discover as a result of still not feeling better on a gluten free diet, which is the last thing you want when removing all gluten containing foods from your diet!
-Those with a gluten intolerance may also have reactions to lactose but there are a number of other foods that could be preventing your body from healing and functioning efficiently, namely the short-chain carbohydrates known as FODMAPs.
-We are sure to have a few people's attention now, perhaps this could be the relief you have been waiting for?!
+In the past, we have talked about the fact that the road to recovery from gluten intolerance isn’t always easy or instantaneous.
+Some people have other dietary requirements they discover as a result of still not feeling better on a gluten-free diet, which is the last thing you want when removing all gluten-containing foods from your diet!
+Those with gluten intolerance may also have reactions to lactose but there are a number of other foods that could be preventing your body from healing and functioning efficiently, namely the short-chain carbohydrates known as FODMAPs.
+We are sure to have a few people’s attention now, perhaps this could be the relief you have been waiting for?!